dvjc-wm/csci-435-fall-2025-tech-3/README.md

 - Note that all of Junie's force-recommended changes are no longer present

+- Note also that Junie created a "tests" folder which was not rolled-back

 ### Hide the AI Assistant (should be the icon that looks like a whirlpool with a tiny cartoon quote bubble)

 ### Add the icon back to the PyCharm